marcojak/MTAdmob/readme.md

  You can find a tutorial on my blog: https://www.xamarinexpert.it/admob-made-easy/

-### NOTE
-Currently the plugin is not compatible with the latest version of Xamarin.GooglePlayServices.Ads.
-Try to use version 119.8.0 or previous versions.

 ### To add a banner in your project

 To add a Banner on a page you have two options: